ALPs at FASER: The LHC as a Photon Beam Dump: Conclusions

-Finally, it is important to note that in this study we have considered ALPs that couple to the SM dominantly through the di-photon coupling.
-ALPs may also couple dominantly to other SM particles, such as gluons or fermions, and these couplings in fact induce each other at the loop level.
+Finally, it is important to note that ALPs may also couple dominantly to other SM particles, such as gluons or fermions, and these couplings in fact induce each other at the loop level.
 These alternative couplings may alter the di-photon signal and rate, allow ALPs to be produced through other processes, such as the rare decays of heavier mesons, or induce other ALP signals in FASER, such as the two charged track signals already analyzed for other dark sector candidates.

 \acknowledgments

 We thank Jamie Boyd, Dave Casper, Francesco Cerutti, Shih-Chieh Hsu, Simon Knapen, Mike Lamont, Hiroaki Menjo, Brian Shuve, and Yotam Soreq for useful discussions.
 This work is supported in part by NSF Grant No.~PHY-1620638.
 J.L.F. is supported in part by Simons Investigator Award \#376204.
 I.G. is supported in part by DOE grants DE-SC0013678 and DOE-SC0010008.
 S.T. is supported in part by the Polish Ministry of Science and Higher Education under research grant 1309/MOB/IV/2015/0 and by the National Science Centre (NCN) research Grant No.~2015-18-A-ST2-00748.